-Green Globes Multifamily for New Construction (Green Globes MF NC) provides a certification option that meets the needs of owners and project teams with multifamily projects.
-Green Globes MF NC includes:
+Green Globes® Multifamily for New Construction (NC) provides a certification option that meets the needs of owners and project teams with multifamily projects pursuing financial incentive.

-- Minimum requirements for energy and water efficiency that ensure resource conservation and best practices for future occupancy in a new or renovated space.
+- Minimum requirements for energy efficiency that ensure resource conservation and best practices for future occupancy in a new or renovated space

 - Flexibility and multiple pathways to success

 - A question set that prompts users to think critically about their project

 - Third-party Assessor Design Review to evaluate current design and projected rating, allowing opportunity for changes to be made prior to construction

 - Third-party Assessor Onsite assessment providing assurance of certification claims